Ticket to Work Program

 - Assistive technology

-While you are actively participating in the Ticket to Work program, you can get the help you need to find the job that is right for you and you can safely explore your work options without losing your benefits.
+You can get the help you need to find the job that is right for you by working with an EN and by utilizing the work incentives in the Ticket to Work program you can safely explore your work options.

-- You will not receive a medical continuing disability review (CDR) while using your Ticket.
+- You will not be subject to a medical continuing disability review (CDR) while your “Ticket” is assigned to an approved EN and you’re making timely progress on your work plan.

 - If your wages exceed Social Security income limits, you can maintain your medical benefits through the Alaska Working Disabled Medicaid Buy-In program.